guidoism/escape/inspiration/jonesforth.md

 ;

 (
-        FORTH word .S prints the contents of the stack.
+        Forth word .S prints the contents of the stack.
 It doesn't alter the stack.
         Very useful for debugging.
 )
 : .S            ( -- )